 I was born in the 50s, when life was untouched by Postmodernism and the World Wide Net.
 At the age of 10, I was replanted into the grotesque, but albeit fascinating environment of urban life in the city of the “fallen” angels: Los Angeles.

-The main reason for my being here, is to connect with you: the author, with the other authors, with writers, with publishers and editors, and literary agents, too.
-People of the same minds, we work to disseminate beauty in logos, the ethos in my writings, the pathos in you, we envision the future, by contemplating and analyzing the past and present, which determines how we journey to the future.
+The main reason for my being here, is to connect with you: I, the author, with you, the readers, or with colleague writers, with publishers and editors, and literary agents, too.
+People of similar minds, who work to disseminate beauty in logos, the ethos in my writings, the pathos in you.

-If you subscribe, and integrate your thoughts on any of the pages, I invite this: your warm contributions, and I look forward to knowing you.
+If you subscribe, and integrate your thoughts on any of the pages, I invite this, your warm contributions, but do not be simply caustic or obnoxious.
+I look forward to knowing you and sharing with you.

 Lydia Nolan, Author